If you've been injured in a car accident, you’re probably experiencing a wide range of feelings.

 - Restore mobility by addressing stiffness and soreness

-- Prevent chronic, long-term conditions from developing
+- Prevent chronic pain and long-term conditions from developing

 Many people injured from a car accident will find chiropractic treatment to be an effective alternative to surgery.